 It was a memorable event for veterans and non-veterans alike.
 For me, there were some special takeaways…

 Meeting a young woman whose grandfather was on the team that broke the Japanese code revealing details of the upcoming offensive against the Hawaiian islands.
 On June 4, 1942, armed with this information, American planes were able to surprise the Japanese and win the decisive Battle of Midway in the Pacific.

 Meeting Don Long, Retired U.S. Navy Cmdr and Pearl Harbor survivor.
 I’ll let Cmdr Long tell his harrowing story in his own words: Pearl Harbor Survivor Don Long Reflects on Dec.
 7, 1941.

 Chatting with the WWII vets – men and women.
-They arrived by different means and, for many, it was a great effort to get there.
+They arrived by different means of transportation and, for many, it was a great effort to get there.
 But get there they did.
 I could see Bill wearing his U.S. Navy Armed Guard ball cap and jacket and swapping stories with fellow vets.
 Interestingly, there were no veterans from the Battle of Midway in attendance.

 What followed after the Battle of Midway?